 Quinine and malaria today.

 Malaria is still a major public health concern today.
-The CDC reports that there were 216 million cases of malaria in 2016, with over 400,000 deaths.
+The CDC reports2 that there were 216 million cases of malaria in 2016, with over 400,000 deaths.
 In the United States malaria is rare, affecting around 1,700 people per year, and is typically contracted during travel outside of the country.
 The disease, which is spread by mosquitoes, is particularly prevalent in tropical and subtropical climates, and children, pregnant women, and those with compromised immune systems are most at risk for contracting it.
 Malaria is caused by a parasite that infects the red blood cells, invoking fevers, chills, and flu-like symptoms and, if left untreated, can be deadly.

-Although it was still not entirely understood how quinine combats malaria, it continued to be the primary medication for malaria until the mid-20th century—despite the fact that it's not 100 percent effective, it was found to cause a combination of unpleasant side effects, coined cinchonism, which include nausea, vomiting, vertigo, headaches, and in more serious cases, deafness.
+Although it was still not entirely understood how quinine combats malaria, it continued to be the primary medication for malaria until the mid-20th century—despite the fact that it's not 100 percent effective, it was found to cause a combination of unpleasant side effects, coined cinchonism3, which include nausea, vomiting, vertigo, headaches, and in more serious cases, deafness.
 Fortunately, scientific discoveries in the 20th century led to the development of safer and more effective drugs for malaria.
 However, quinine, in the form of tablets or injections, is still used as an alternative treatment, especially when combating antibiotic-resistant strains of malaria or when more expensive new treatments are not available.

 Quinine for leg cramps.

 In the early 20th century, quinine started being used for a new medicinal purpose: the treatment of leg and muscle cramps.
-Although some studies have found quinine may decrease the intensity and frequency of cramps, others concluded the benefit is minimal.
-Nevertheless, quinine tablets were available over the counter until 2006, when the FDA began restricting their availability due to the risk of serious side effects.
+Although some studies have found quinine may decrease the intensity and frequency of cramps, others concluded the benefit is minimal4.
+Nevertheless, quinine tablets were available over the counter until 2006, when the FDA5 began restricting their availability due to the risk of serious side effects.
 The FDA reported that prolonged quinine exposure could lead to liver damage, low platelet levels, and internal bleeding.
-In one study it was found that quinine use for the treatment of leg cramps even increased the risk of death from all causes in patients.
+In one study6 it was found that quinine use for the treatment of leg cramps even increased the risk of death from all causes in patients.
 Quinine is still available by prescription, but there are many safer alternatives for the treatment of leg cramps, including magnesium, stretching, and vitamin E, that should be exhausted before turning to this risky medication.
 The only FDA-approved medicinal use of quinine is for the treatment of malaria.

 Quinine in tonic water.